Table of Contents

-Up to 70% of communication is non-verbal, which means that you begin telling your story long before you open your mouth to say ‘hello’.
-What is more, people form a first impression of someone they meet for the first time within seven seconds, and decide whether that person is trustworthy within a tenth of a second!
+Up to 70% of communication is non-verbal, which means that you begin telling your story long before you open your mouth to say "hello."
+People form a first impression of someone they meet for the first time within seven seconds, and decide whether that person is trustworthy within a tenth of a second!
 Your clothing sends a critical message about you during those few seconds, so you’ll want to make sure that message is a positive one.

 For more specific guidelines on defining a modern, professional clothing style, here are two books I recommend, for men and women respectively: